Industrial Motors and Energy Use

 Is the savings in energy worth changing to modern motors, considering the environmental effects of putting the old ones into the landfill and using raw materials and energy to make new ones?

-Research company IHS recently reported that up to 42% of the world’s electricity is consumed by factories, and almost two-thirds of that 42% is used to run the motors powering the machines.
-That’s a staggering number, but you have to consider just how many factories there are in the world.
-There’s no account for how many factories are operating worldwide, but in 2005, there were 336,000 factories in the United States alone.
+The federal Energy Information Administration recently reported that up to 35% of the nation’s electricity is consumed by factories.
+IHS claims that almost two-thirds of that electricity is used to run the motors powering the machines.
+That’s a staggering number, but you have to consider just how many factories there are in the USA.
+While we see different numbers from different researchers, one estimate is that there are 591,720 factories in the United States.

-Each individual factory makes up just a fraction of a percentage of that big 42%.
-Sure, if every single company in the world upgraded to newer more efficient motors, that would make a huge difference in the amount of electricity consumed, but there are other things to consider when it comes to environmental costs.
+Each individual factory makes up just a fraction of a percentage of that big 35%.
+Sure, if every single company in the nation upgraded to newer more efficient motors, that would make a huge difference in the amount of electricity consumed, but there are other things to consider when it comes to environmental costs.

 What if everyone in the world replaced their outdated motors?
 The amount of material that would have to be consumed to produce those new motors would be enormous.
 What would we do with all of the old motors?
 As awful as it is, it’s commonplace for companies to truck big, heavy, outdated machinery to a landfill or dump it in the ocean.
 That negates the benefits of replacing those motors in the first place!